Intellimenta/DataBot/docs/admin_guide/getting_started.md

 - **Query Suggestions**
 New users usually don't know what type of questions they can ask.
 Adding query suggestions (Settings > Admin Panel > Query Suggestions) can greatly help with that.
 Users would see the query suggestions in the main page when they login.
 - **Add Text-to-SQL Translation Tests**
-When the AI assistant answers users’ analytical questions, it goes through a series of steps.
+When DataBot answers users' analytical questions, it goes through a series of steps.
 One of the most critical steps is the text-to-SQL translation.
 If this step is not performed correctly, the insights provided to users may be unreliable.
 For this reason, it is crucial to ensure that the text-to-SQL translation is working correctly.
 See [here](./admin_panel_overview.md#text-to-sql-translation-tests) for more details.